Where Do I Belong?

 Admit, you and they will miss big and small happenings and things will not be the same, but life will go on.
 Acceptance is the first stage of coping.

 Remind yourself and those left behind that no place is perfect and the perceptions vs. reality don't always match.
-As an example, even if our loved one was able to visit us, there would be a whole new set of problems, such as a lack of furniture that would accommodate her mobility issues.
+As an example, even if our loved one was able to visit us, there would be a whole new set of problems, such as our vehicle that she is physically unable to climb into, plus a lack of furniture that would accommodate her mobility issues.

 Help your loved ones understand that as much as you might want to, you can't just pick up and return back and forth between your homes for a host of reasons.
 But you will do your best to communicate regularly and help solve their problems from afar.